-The Company recognizes revenue using an input method of costs incurred as a percentage of total estimated costs for each performance obligations under the contract.
+The Company recognizes revenue using an input method of costs incurred as a percentage of total estimated costs for each of the performance obligations under the contract.
 Costs consist primarily of internal personnel costs and third-party contract expenses related to the programs of the Sanofi Agreement.
 The cumulative effect of revisions to estimated costs to complete the Company's performance obligations is recorded in the period in which changes are identified and amounts can be reasonably estimated.

-For the year ended December 31, 2022, the Company recognized collaboration revenue from a customer related to the Sanofi Agreement of \$1.1 million.
-As of December 31, 2022, \$148.9 million was recorded as deferred revenue, of which \$2.7 million was current, on the consolidated balance sheet related to the Sanofi Agreement.
+For the year ended December 31, 2023 and 2022, the Company recognized collaboration revenue related to the Sanofi Agreement of \$2.1 million and \$1.1 million.
+As of December 31, 2023 and 2022, \$146.8 million and \$148.9 million was recorded as deferred revenue related to the Sanofi Agreement, respectively, of which \$3.8 million and \$2.7 million was current, on the consolidated balance sheets.
 The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of Phase 1 clinical trials.